rougeth/bottery/docs/installation.rst

 Living on the Edge
 ------------------

-Bottery is actively developed on GitHub, where the code is always available.
+Bottery is actively developed on GitHub, where the code is (and always will be) available under the MIT license.

 You can either clone the public repository: